junhoyeo/CryptoGPT/README.md

 Executing with input "Send zero value transaction to your wallet address with your wallet.
 Check wallet address is correct.
 And print that transaction's hash"...
 {
     "thoughts": {
-        "text": "I will use the 'eth_address' command to obtain my wallet address.", "reasoning": "I need to obtain my wallet address to send a zero value transaction to it.", "plan": "- Use 'eth_address' command to obtain my wallet address\n- Verify that the address is correct\n- Use 'eth_send' command to send a zero value transaction to my wallet address\n- Print the transaction hash", "criticism": "I need to make sure that I verify the wallet address before sending the transaction.", "speak": "I will use the 'eth_address' command to obtain my wallet address."
+        "text": "I will use the 'evm_address' command to obtain my wallet address.", "reasoning": "I need to obtain my wallet address to send a zero value transaction to it.", "plan": "- Use 'evm_address' command to obtain my wallet address\n- Verify that the address is correct\n- Use 'evm_send' command to send a zero value transaction to my wallet address\n- Print the transaction hash", "criticism": "I need to make sure that I verify the wallet address before sending the transaction.", "speak": "I will use the 'evm_address' command to obtain my wallet address."
     },
     "command": {
-        "name": "eth_address",
+        "name": "evm_address",
         "args": {}
     }
 }
 {
     "thoughts": {
-        "text": "I will use the 'eth_send' command to send a zero value transaction to my wallet address.", "reasoning": "I need to send a zero value transaction to my wallet address to verify that the address is correct.", "plan": "- Use 'eth_send' command to send a zero value transaction to my wallet address\n- Print the transaction hash", "criticism": "I need to make sure that I set the 'value' property to 0.", "speak": "I will use the 'eth_send' command to send a zero value transaction to my wallet address."
+        "text": "I will use the 'evm_send' command to send a zero value transaction to my wallet address.", "reasoning": "I need to send a zero value transaction to my wallet address to verify that the address is correct.", "plan": "- Use 'evm_send' command to send a zero value transaction to my wallet address\n- Print the transaction hash", "criticism": "I need to make sure that I set the 'value' property to 0.", "speak": "I will use the 'evm_send' command to send a zero value transaction to my wallet address."
     },
     "command": {
-        "name": "eth_send",
+        "name": "evm_send",
         "args": {
             "to": "0x2eA4517e5559939C4Ac35F3b6d6e537051F225fD",
             "value": 0